-The Company's financial success depends largely on the extent to which it can demonstrate the economic viability of its deposits.
-The positive PEA on Laguna Salada shows that it has potential to be low-cost producer and the positive PEA on Berlin demonstrates the potential viability of the deposit as a battery-commodity producer with by-product uranium.
+The Company's financial success depends largely on the extent to which it can demonstrate the economic viability of its Berlin Deposit.
+The positive PEA on Berlin demonstrates the potential viability of the Deposit as a battery-commodity producer with by-product uranium.

-A note of caution is that the PEAs are based on Inferred and Indicated resources in which the continuity of mineralization between relatively widely spaced trenches and bore holes is assumed.
+A note of caution is that the PEA is based on Inferred and Indicated resources in which the continuity of mineralization between relatively widely spaced trenches and bore holes is assumed.
 Inferred and Indicated resources would be converted to Measured resources based on closer-spaced trenching and/or drilling that gives a higher level of confidence on the continuity of mineralization between drill holes or trenches.
 Pre-feasibility studies are required to be based on Measured and Indicated resources, and only that portion of resources that can be economically extracted can be classified as a mineral reserve.
-Hence, the PEAs represent the first step in defining the economic characteristics of the deposits.
-While the PEAs have estimated favourable economics and demonstrate that the deposits should be relatively low-cost uranium producers, these financial estimates require confirmation in PFS and FS as the projects are advanced in a logical, stepwise manner.
+Hence, the PEA represents the first step in defining the economic characteristics of the deposits.
+While the PEA has estimated favourable economics and demonstrated that the Deposit es economically viable, these financial estimates require confirmation in PFS and FS as the Projects is advanced in a logical, stepwise manner.